Culturally Responsive & Inclusive Curriculum Resources: Home

 Click on the tabs above to find:

-This guide was created by Bob Schroeder and Kim Pendell at the PSU library.
+This guide was created by Bob Schroeder and Kimberly Pendell.
+The guide is now authored by Michelle Desilets.

-Please contact Kim at email@example.com if you have any comments or ideas for additions for this guide.
+Please contact Michelle at firstname.lastname@example.org if you have any comments or ideas for additions for this guide.

 Thanks to Steve Harmon and Scott Marshall from the Office of Academic Affairs who came up with the idea for this guide, and to Kerth O'Brien who gave feedback and suggested additional resources.